Telosma cordata

-Telosma cordata (夜來香 (night-blooming fragrance)) is a species of flowering plant in the family Apocynaceae (tribe Marsdenieae), native to China and Indo-China.
+Telosma cordata is a species of flowering plant in the family Apocynaceae (tribe Marsdenieae), native to China and Indo-China.
 It is cultivated elsewhere and may occur wild as an introduced species.
 Common names include Chinese violet, cowslip creeper, Pakalana vine, Tonkin jasmine and Tonkinese creeper.
 The plant bears clusters of golden yellow blooms along the vining stems during summer months.
 Individual blooms emerge successively over a period of weeks emitting a rich, heavy fragrance during the day and night.

 Characteristics

 Telosma cordata is classified as a creeper that can climb as far as 2–5 meters.
 The vine is small, round and very tough; it is considered poisonous for pigs.
 As the tree is older, the vine will change from green to brown.
 The top is covered with dense white bush that can cover other trees completely.
 The plant can be reproduced by cutting or seeding and grows in airy soil in bright sunlight.
 It can be found in evergreen, mixed deciduous forests, grove woods and dry forests all over Indo-China.